 An employee does not have to get written permission to participate in the following activities.
-He or she should be very careful, though, not to do anything which might violate the Code in any outside activity in which he or she may participate.
+They should be very careful, though, not to do anything which might violate the Code in any outside activity in which they may participate.

 (b) General Examples